 Summary: As there is a lot of time and money that comes along with buying, maintaining and renting property, landlords should understand their responsibilities.
 This article will provide helpful tips on how to be a landlord and how to make your experience go as smoothly as possible.

 Real estate can be a very appealing investment for several reasons.
-Earning passive monthly income is at the top of the list.
+Earning passive monthly income may be at the top of the list.
 Other benefits include tenants paying off your mortgage, tax advantages and property appreciation.

-However, there’s a big difference between simply investing in real estate and being a landlord.
+However, there’s a big difference between simply investing in real estate and actually being a landlord.

 Whether you are currently a landlord, (perhaps struggling or why would you be reading this article?), or; you are taking the steps to become a landlord, this topic should be approached with careful thought and consideration.